saeedalam/jump-to-go/chapters/Chapter-18-Reflection.md

 | **Kind**  | The specific category of a type (e.g., int, string, slice).       |

 Reflection is often used for:

-- Serialization (e.g., JSON or XML marshaling).
+- **Serialization**: Converting Go objects to formats like JSON or XML.
-- Dynamic method invocation.
+- **Dynamic method invocation**: Calling methods on objects at runtime.
-- Validating and transforming struct fields.
+- **Struct field validation**: Inspecting struct tags and enforcing business rules dynamically.

 ---

 ## **18.2.
 The Reflect Package Basics**

-Let’s start with the basics of the `reflect` package.
+The `reflect` package provides the core functionality for working with reflection.
+Let's start by looking at how to inspect types and values using reflection.

 ### **Example 1: Inspecting Types**